arisromil/arisromil.github.io/_posts/2024-06-02-ENGINEERINGLEADER.md

 This is the power of the stretch assignment—meet the challenge, see what opens up as a result.

 …a moment of trauma:
-The most dangerous moment—is this moment creating something you willcarry with you and need to untangle later?
+The most dangerous moment—is this moment creating something you will carry with you and need to untangle later?
 Tread carefully.

 …a moment of calm:
 Sometimes we need our jobs to just be fine—not too stressful, not too challenging—to create space for other things in our lives.